 - More information

 Trades academies focus on delivering trades and technology programmes to secondary students based on partnerships between schools, tertiary institutions, industry training organisations and employers.
 Students in years 11 to 13, who are interested in a career in trades or technology are able to combine study at a trades academy with studies towards their National Certificate of Educational Achievement (NCEA) and a nationally transferable tertiary qualification Level 1, 2 or 3.
-It is expected that students will have the opportunity to achieve an award in at least one of the Vocational Pathways for NCEA Level 2.
+It is expected that students will have the opportunity to achieve an award in at least one of the Vocational Pathways (external link) for NCEA Level 2.